guitarmind/tesseract-web-service/README.md

 ####How to start tesseract-web-service
-Create two folders to keep temp files
+Create a folder named '**static**' under current folder (for instance, '**/opt/ocr**') to keep temp files

-    mkdir /tmp/ocr
+    mkdir /opt/ocr
-    mkdir /tmp/ocr/static
+    mkdir /opt/ocr/static

-Then put all .py file to /tmp/ocr
+Then put all .py files to /opt/ocr

-    cp ~/Share/tesseract-web-service/* /tmp/ocr
+    cp ~/Share/tesseract-web-service/* /opt/ocr

+Start tesseract-web-service by:

+    python /opt/ocr/tesseractserver.py

+Type the following command to check the options.

-The default listening port is **1688** on **localhost**.
-Change it in tesseractserver.py to yours.
+The default listening port is **1688**.
+Change it to yours on startup.
 Please make sure that the firewall is opened for lisenting port.

-Start tesseract-web-service by:

-    python /tmp/ocr/tesseractserver.py
+    python /opt/ocr/tesseractserver.py 8080

 ####How to call RESTful API by tesseract client
 tesseractclient.py is an client for calling API.

 Type the following command to check the options.

-    python /tmp/ocr/tesseractclient.py --help
+    python /opt/ocr/tesseractclient.py --help

     Usage: tesseractclient.py [options]